briantama87/iot-solution-aldisurya/README.md

 1. The live chart is made by websocket (i think i will be using socket.io module in node js)
 2. The start and stop button is based on timestamp data on the json file.

 I have made the similar project with case 3# in my last company experience.
-In that project, they have same principle using socket io instead of HTTP to get live data shown in front end side.
+In that project, they have same principle using socket io instead of HTTP to get live data shown in frontend side.

-Beside of that, i dont made a unit testing because i'm not having enough time more.
-But in my daily project, i always build a unit testing file (I usually use mocha js framework).
 If you are interseted, i have packed list of my project in my personal website portfolio (http://briantama87.github.io/) and on my linkedin account (https://www.linkedin.com/in/aldisb/).